 Grab a free map when you walk in and perhaps check out:

 - Three Fountains Grove: the only grove/fountain display actually designed by Louis XIV himself.
-Look for the 'faces' made of shells hidden in the fountains.
+Look for the hidden 'faces' made of shells.

 - The Mirror Fountain (Basin de Miroir) if you like a bit of Las Vegas style fountain and music synchronisation.
 It plays non-stop on the fountain days so you can see it any time.

-- Salle de Bal: this is the beautiful "Ball Room" fountain as depicted in the 2015 chick-flick-disguised-as-a-historical-film A Little Chaos with Kate Winslet, Alan Rickman and that Belgian guy.
+- Salle de Bal: this is the beautiful "Ball Room" fountain as depicted in the 2015 film A Little Chaos.

 When the fountains go off, spend time relaxing and wandering around the beautiful manicured gardens, but don't forget: they are a vast 230 acres!
 So if you want to see other features of the Estate, keep moving and....

-The best thing about the enormous estate (2000+ acres!) is that even in high season, so few people venture beyond the castle and formal gardens, you'll have the place to yourself.
+The best thing about the enormous estate (2000+ acres!) is that even in high season, very few people venture beyond the castle and formal gardens, so you can have the place to yourself.
 I recommend hiring a bike at the estate (at the bottom of the gardens) and using it to get around.

 My favourite places to visit are:

 - The Grand Trianon: one of the two 'pleasure palaces' built exclusively for funsies.
-I sometimes prefer it to the Palace itself, because it ticks all the boxes in terms of architecture, furnishing and opulence, but without the crowds of people.
+It ticks all the boxes in terms of architecture, furnishing and opulence, but without the crowds of people present at the main Chateau.

 - The Petit Trianon: as the name suggests, smaller, and worth a quick look although it's pretty empty inside thanks to heavy looting during the revolution.
 Use it to access ...